• Blog

 9. Can I visit my ob-gyn if I’m on my period?

-Yes!
-There are actually benefits to being on your period during the appointment.
+Yes, and there are benefits to menstruating during the appointment.
 It can make the insertion of an IUD easier, and it can be an ideal time to start a new birth control method because you know you’re not pregnant.10

-In years past doctors’ offices often required patients to reschedule their appointment if they were due to have a Pap test, which screens for cervical cancer.
-However, Pap test technology has changed, and in most cases, rescheduling is no longer necessary.10 We know, you’re probably thinking: How exactly will this work?
+In the past, Pap tests were often rescheduled if you were on your period, but advancements in technology have eliminated this practice.10 So how exactly will it work?
 Just tell the nurse you’re on your period when you’re called back for your appointment.
-They will put a disposable covering on the exam table before the procedure.10 (Try not to feel embarrassed — they likely deal with this every day.)
+They will put a disposable covering on the exam table before the procedure.10 (And try not to feel embarrassed — they deal with this often.)
 One caveat: If you are experiencing heavy bleeding, call ahead and ask if rescheduling is necessary.10

 10. I keep getting UTIs — am I cleaning my vagina well enough?